MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 - `"C:\Windows"` excludes all files in that folder.
 - `"C:\Windows\App.exe"` excludes only that specific file in that specific folder.

-To replace all existing values with the values you specify, use the following syntax: `"Value1","Value2",..."ValueN"`.
+To replace all existing values with the values you specify, use the following syntax:
+`"Value1","Value2",..."ValueN"`.

 To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

 `Add-MpPreference -AttackSurfaceReductionOnlyExclusions "Value1","Value2",..."ValueN"`

-To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:
+To remove values without affecting other existing values, use the **Remove-MpPreference** cmdlet:

 `Remove-MpPreference -AttackSurfaceReductionOnlyExclusions "Value1","Value2",..."ValueN"`